 Synchrony and the Bank must also comply with regulatory requirements related to the maintenance, management, monitoring and reporting of liquidity as discussed in "Item 1.
 Business-Regulation."
 These liquidity requirements are new, and Synchrony and the Bank may become subject to additional liquidity requirements in the future.
 We cannot predict the effects of such liquidity requirements on Synchrony.
-The Bank is required to conduct stress tests on an annual basis, and beginning on January 1, 2017, Synchrony will be required to conduct stress tests on an annual basis.
-Under the OCC's and the Federal Reserve Board's stress test regulations, the Bank is, and Synchrony will be, required to use stress-testing methodologies providing for results under at least three different sets of conditions, including baseline, adverse and severely adverse conditions.
-In addition, although as a savings and loan holding company we currently are not subject to the Federal Reserve Board's Comprehensive Capital Analysis and Review ("CCAR") rule, the Federal Reserve Board may in the future require us to comply with the CCAR process or some modified version of the CCAR process.
-Under such process, the Federal Reserve Board would measure our minimum capital requirement levels under various stress scenarios.
-Further, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we plan to prepare and submit a form of capital plan to the Federal Reserve Board, and we may in the future be required to seek the Federal Reserve Board's review and approval of our capital plan consistent with the capital planning rule.
-To the extent we are made subject to the CCAR process or the capital planning rule, our ability to return capital to shareholders or to reinvest capital in our business may be curtailed.
+The Bank is required to conduct stress tests on an annual basis, and as of January 1, 2017, Synchrony is required to conduct stress tests on an annual basis.
+Under the OCC's and the Federal Reserve Board's stress test regulations, the Bank and Synchrony are required to use stress-testing methodologies providing for results under various scenarios of economic and financial market stress.
+In addition, although as a savings and loan holding company Synchrony currently is not subject to the Federal Reserve Board may in the future require Synchrony to comply with the CCAR process or some modified version of the CCAR process.
+Under such process, the Federal Reserve Board would measure Synchrony's regulatory capital levels under various stress scenarios.
+Further, while as a savings and loan holding company Synchrony currently is not subject to the Federal Reserve Board's review and approval of its capital plan to the Federal Reserve Board for its review, and Synchrony may in the future be required to seek the Federal Reserve Board's review and approval of its capital plan consistent with the capital planning rule.
+To the extent Synchrony is made subject to the CCAR process or the capital planning rule, Synchrony's ability to return capital to shareholders or to reinvest capital in its business may be curtailed.

 If Synchrony or the Bank fails to meet current or future minimum capital, leverage or other financial requirements, its operations, results of operations and financial condition could be materially adversely affected.
 Among other things, failure by Synchrony or the Bank to maintain its status as "well capitalized" (or otherwise meet current or future minimum capital, leverage or other financial requirements) could compromise our competitive position and result in restrictions imposed by the Federal Reserve Board or the OCC, including, potentially, on the Bank's ability to engage in certain activities.
-These could include restrictions on the Bank's ability to enter into transactions with affiliates, accept brokered deposits, grow its assets, engage in material transactions, extend credit in certain highly leveraged transactions, amend or change its charter, bylaws or accounting methods, pay interest on its liabilities without regard to regulatory caps on the rates that may be paid on deposits and pay dividends or repurchase stock.
+These could include restrictions on the Bank's ability to enter into transactions with affiliates, accept brokered deposits, grow its assets, engage in material transactions, extend credit in certain highly leveraged transactions, amend or change its charter, bylaws or accounting methods, pay interest on its liabilities without regard to regulatory caps on the rates that may be paid on deposits, and pay dividends or repurchase stock.
 In addition, failure to maintain the well capitalized status of the Bank could result in our having to invest additional capital in the Bank, which could in turn require us to raise additional capital.
-The market and demand for, and cost of, our asset-backed securities also could be adversely affected by failure to meet current or future capital requirements.
+The market and demand for, and cost of, our assetbacked securities also could be adversely affected by failure to meet current or future capital requirements.

-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends or make payments on our indebtedness.
+We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends, repurchase our common stock or make payments on our indebtedness.